substrait-io/substrait-java/examples/substrait-spark/README.md

 - Java 17 or greater
 - Docker to start a test Spark Cluster
-  - you could use your own cluster, but would need to adjust file locations defined in [SparkHelper](./app/src/main/java/io/substrait/examples/SparkHelper.java)
+  - You could use your own cluster, but would need to adjust file locations defined in [SparkHelper](./app/src/main/java/io/substrait/examples/SparkHelper.java)
 - The [just task runner](https://github.com/casey/just#installation) is optional, but very helpful to run the bash commands
 - [Two datafiles](./app/src/main/resources/) are provided (CSV format)

 For building using the `substrait-spark` library youself, using the [mvn repository](https://mvnrepository.com/artifact/io.substrait/spark)

-Using maven:
+Using Maven:
 ```xml
 <!-- https://mvnrepository.com/artifact/io.substrait/spark -->
 <dependency>